Carissa Véliz

 Carissa Véliz is a Mexican, Spanish, and British philosopher.
 She is an associate professor of philosophy and ethics at the University of Oxford (Institute for Ethics in AI, Faculty of Philosophy).

 Life and career

-Carissa Véliz studied a Bachelor's degree in Philosophy at the University of Salamanca.
-Later she studied a Master of Arts (MA) in Philosophy at the CUNY Graduate Center.
-She got a doctorate (PhD) in Philosophy from the University of Oxford, with the doctoral thesis "On Privacy", which concerns the ethics and political philosophy of privacy.
+Carissa Véliz earned a bachelor's degree in philosophy at the University of Salamanca.
+Later she earned an MA in philosophy at the CUNY Graduate Center.
+She received a doctorate (PhD) in Philosophy from the University of Oxford, with the doctoral thesis "On Privacy", which concerns the ethics and political philosophy of privacy.

-She is an Associate Professor of philosophy and ethics at the University of Oxford (Institute for Ethics in AI, Faculty of Philosophy), and a Fellow at Hertford College.
-Her work and area of specialisation is ethics of artificial intelligence (AI Ethics), applied philosophy, ethics, moral philosophy, political philosophy and practical ethics.
+She is an associate professor of philosophy and ethics at the University of Oxford's Institute for Ethics in AI in the Faculty of Philosophy, and a Fellow at Hertford College.
+Her work and area of specialisation is ethics of artificial intelligence, applied philosophy, ethics, moral philosophy, political philosophy and practical ethics.